Carlos Correa Preview, Player Props: Twins vs. Pirates

 Carlos Correa At The Plate

-- Correa has 96 hits and an OBP of .308 to go with a slugging percentage of .409.
-All three of those stats rank first among Minnesota hitters this season.
+- Correa leads Minnesota with 96 hits and an OBP of .309, plus a team-best slugging percentage of .407.

-- Correa enters this game on a nine-game hitting streak.
-Over the course of his last outings, he's hitting .313 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.